 Stellar Equipment Stellar Equipment

 Read more

-But Ferro is driven by something other than money when he considers the future of Aosta Valley Freeride.“I want Aosta Valley Freeride to maintain the personal touch.
-I want to attract guests that appreciate what we are doing for them, as well as for this region and the local trails.”
+But Ferro is motivated by something beyond money when he thinks about the future of Aosta Valley Freeride.“I want Aosta Valley Freeride to keep its personal touch.
+I want to attract guests who appreciate what we do for them, as well as for this region and the local trails.”

-Ferro launched Aosta Valley Trail Care a couple of years ago as part of this broader goal.
-The inspiration came during a holiday in California when Ferro learned a lot about maintenance from local trail builders.
+Eventually, Ferro established Aosta Valley Trail Care as part of this broader goal.
+The idea was sparked during a holiday in California when Ferro gained valuable insights into trail maintenance from local builders.

-Like many classic destinations in the Alps, the trails surrounding Aosta date from long before anyone thought of the words ‘tourism’ or ‘adventure sports.’
+Like many classic destinations in the Alps, the trails surrounding Aosta date back long before anyone thought of the words ‘tourism’ or ‘adventure sports’.
 Centuries ago, these trails were built for travel and trade.
-In the mid-1800s, climbers started to explore the mountains, followed by hikers, and over time, modern outdoor recreational destinations evolved.
+In the mid-1800s, climbers began exploring the mountains, followed by hikers, and over time, modern outdoor recreational spots developed.

-Most importantly, European riders have taken advantage of what was already here.
-Purpose-built mountain bike trails are still uncommon, and the idea that they require continual maintenance has needed to gain traction.
+Most importantly, European riders have capitalized on what was already available.
+Purpose-built mountain bike trails remain rare, and the notion that they require ongoing maintenance has yet to gain widespread acceptance.

+Stellar Equipment Stellar Equipment